 Frank Brosens is a co-founder of Taconic.
 Prior to founding Taconic, Mr. Brosens was a general partner at Goldman, Sachs & Co., where he was head of the risk arbitrage area, the stock options business, the equity derivatives area, the Japanese warrants business (which he co-founded), as well as co-head of the energy trading business.
 Mr. Brosens is a member of the Board of Directors for the Economic Club of New York and the Peterson Institute for International Economics.
 He is a member of the Council on Foreign Relations.
 He formerly served as Chairman of the Board of the Northern Westchester Hospital and as a member of the Board of Directors at PRINCO, the Princeton University Investment Company.
 Mr. Brosens received a B.S.E. in Mechanical & Aerospace Engineering, magna cum laude, from Princeton University in 1979, where he was elected to Phi Beta Kappa.

-Hamid Biglari is currently a Managing Director and a member of the senior management of Point72 Asset Management, with responsibility for the global Trading organization.
+Hamid Biglari is a Managing Director and Global Co-Head, Central Liquidity Group at Point72 Asset Management.
+In that capacity, he has management responsibility for the global execution of the Discretionary Long/Short Equity business and the application of advanced analytics to equity markets.
 From 2013 to 2016, he was a Managing Partner at TGG Group, a firm that advised Fortune 100 companies on the transformational impact of behavioral science and big data analytics.
 From 2000 to 2013, he was a senior executive at Citigroup, serving as Vice Chairman, Head of Emerging Markets, and a member of the global bank’s Operating Committee.
 Prior to joining Citigroup, Dr. Biglari was a Partner at McKinsey & Company, the international management consulting firm, where he co-led the Firm’s investment banking consulting practice, advising CEOs around the world.
 Prior to that, he was a theoretical physicist at Princeton University’s Plasma Physics Laboratory, the nation’s leading center for controlled thermonuclear fusion research.

 He is a member of the Council on Foreign Relations and a member of the Board of Trustees of the Asia Society.
 Previously, he was a member of the US-China Business Council.
 In 2009, he was awarded the Ellis Island Medal of Honor, given for outstanding contributions by immigrants to the United States.
 Dr. Biglari holds a Ph.D. in Astrophysical Sciences from Princeton University.